Amber Drive

 We are so pleased that Mischa was able to see construction work begin on this land on Amber Drive before he passed at the age of 101 in April 2022.
 His extraordinary generosity leaves a legacy for generations of families in San Francisco.

-When completed, a permanent tribute to Mischa, his wife Brigitte, and his mother Maria, will be prominently placed on the outside of the development.
+A permanent tribute to his mother, Maria, is now prominently displayed on the outside of the development.
 The plaque, cast in bronze, features a bas-relief image based on a photo of Maria taken by famed San Francisco photographer Imogen Cunningham.
 This is just one way that we will make sure that the wonderful story of this special family, and history of this unique home, will be passed on to generations to come.

 “My mother wanted to give something back to the people of the City.
 I do brag a little bit about that this little house becomes 8 family units and I am very happy about that.”